Circa Resort & Casino

 Circa Resort & Casino is a casino and hotel resort in downtown Las Vegas, Nevada, on the Fremont Street Experience.
 The property was previously occupied by the Las Vegas Club hotel-casino, the Mermaids Casino, and the Glitter Gulch strip club.
 Circa is owned by brothers Derek and Greg Stevens, who also own other downtown casinos.
 They purchased the Las Vegas Club in 2015, followed by the acquisition of Mermaids and Glitter Gulch.
 The three businesses were demolished in 2017, and construction on Circa began in February 2019, with an opening initially scheduled for December 2020.

 When the COVID-19 pandemic began, new safety precautions were put in place and the project faced disruptions in its supply chain, both causing an alteration in the construction schedule.
 As a result, construction on the first five floors was expedited for an early opening on October 28, 2020.
-The opening included a two-story casino, a three-story sportsbook by Circa Sports, five restaurants, and a six-tiered swimming pool area.
+This included a two-story casino, a three-story sportsbook by Circa Sports, five restaurants, and a six-tiered swimming pool area.
 The hotel portion opened on December 28, 2020, with 512 rooms.
-It is the tallest building in the Fremont Street area, and the first new hotel-casino to be built there since 1980.
+A hotel expansion took place four years later, increasing the room count to 618.
+Circa is the tallest building in the Fremont Street area, and the first new hotel-casino to be built there since 1980.